Inspector Gadget (film): Plot

-John Brown lives in Riverton, Ohio, with his niece Penny and her pet beagle Brain.
+John Brown lives in the city of Riverton, with his 12-year-old niece Penny and her pet beagle Brain.
 Dreaming of becoming a police officer, John works as a security guard for the Bradford robotics laboratory.
 Artemus Bradford and his daughter Brenda are designing a lifelike robotic foot as part of the Gadget Program, designed to add android officers to the Riverton Police Department.
-Sanford Scolex, a tycoon, steals the foot to build an army of androids from its technology, assassinating Artemus in the process.
-John chases after Scolex's limousine in his hatchback, but both vehicles crash.
-John is left for dead by getting blown up in his car by Scolex's Dynamite stick disguised as a cigar, but a bowling ball launched by the explosive blast from the destroyed car lands in the limo and crushes Scolex's left hand.
-Scolex receives a mechanical claw from his associate Kramer, taking on the alias "Claw".
+Sanford Scolex, a tycoon, uses a robotic tank to break into the Bradford laboratory and steals the foot to build an army of androids from its technology, assassinating Artemus in the process.
+John chases after Scolex's limousine in his hatchback, but John's car gets flipped over due to an oil slick from Scolex's limo, leading both vehicles to crash into a billboard.
+John is blown up in his upside down car by Scolex's Dynamite stick disguised as a cigar and left for dead, but a bowling ball launched by the explosive blast from the destroyed car lands in the limo and crushes Scolex's left hand; Scolex receives a mechanical claw from his associate, Kramer, taking on the alias "Dr. Claw".

-Brenda decides to make John, who nearly died from the intensely heavy-injuries from the fiery car explosion, the first test subject for the Gadget Program.
-John is transformed into a crimefighting cyborg, with the alias of "Inspector Gadget", who is powered by a control chip.
-John is given an orientation from Brenda, which goes horribly awry, and he is also given a lesson from a guru.
-The lesson ends in failure, however, when John accidentally emasculates the guru.
-He is helped by the Gadgetmobile, a robotic car with a chatty AI, and one day, despite initially struggling to use his new gadgets, Gadget manages to stop two criminals who were trying to rob a car.
+Brenda decides to make John, who nearly died from the fiery car explosion, the first test subject for the Gadget Program.
+She builds an array of gadgets into his body and gives him the alias "Inspector Gadget", inserting a control chip as his power supply.
+Brenda and a guru give John an orientation on using his new gadgets, which goes awry when the guru is hospitalized by a pinch to the testicles inadvertently caused by John.
+He is helped by the Gadgetmobile, a robotic car with a chatty AI.
+Despite struggling with his new gadgets, John stops two criminals trying to rob a car.

 At a charity ball, Scolex approaches Brenda, having known her at Harvard, inviting her to work for him in her own laboratory.
 Brenda accepts, unaware that Scolex plans to steal her technological ideas and designs.
-Unimpressed with Gadget, police chief Quimby assigns him to menial assignments rather than investigate Artemus’ murder.
-Upset at not being taken seriously, Gadget investigates on his own, finding a piece of scrap metal which he later connects to Scolex, with help from Penny.
+Unimpressed with John, police chief Frank Quimby assigns him to menial assignments rather than investigate Artemus' murder.
+Upset at not being taken seriously, John begins investigating on his own and finds a piece of scrap metal, which he later connects to Scolex with Penny's help.